This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - How to know if the bread is fully cooked: To know if your bread is fully baked, use a food thermometer.
 A fully baked loaf will be about 190 degrees Fahrenheit.
 The top of the bread should be a light golden brown color.

 Usually our baked bread does not last long enough to even store it or keep out longer than that day.
 Now though is a great time to have some on hand and be prepared when my family does need bread.
 With growing boys and a bigger family, all together we are needing more groceries and bread is one of them.

-- How to keep bread fresh: Simply place the loaf of bread or sliced bread in a ziplock bag or a sealed bag of some kind to keep the air out.
-Each time you open the bag make sure to continually close it off from the air getting into the bag and leaving it dried out.
-It is best to keep the bread unsliced until you are ready to eat.
-This is will help the bread last longer.
-Shelf life of homemade bread is about 5 to 7 days.
+- At Room Temperature: Place the loaf of bread or sliced bread in a ziplock bag or airtight container.
+Make sure to seal it tightly, close it off from the air getting into the bag, and drying it out.
+Keeping the bread unsliced until you are ready to eat is best.
+The bread should last about 5-7 days.

 Grandma’s Perfect Homemade Bread

 - In a stand mixer add the warm water, sugar, salt and yeast.
 Let the yeast proof until it bubbles for about 5 minutes.
 Using the dough hook start adding the flour one cup at a time until the dough combines and forms a soft dough.

 - On a floured surface knead the dough until smooth and elastic and form a ball.
 Add the oil to the large bowl and add the dough to the bowl and cover.
 Let rise until it has doubled 1- 1 1/2 hours.